Xavier9p/the-8-bit-adventure/README.txt

 Installation
-  * Ensure you have Python 3.x installed.
+  * Ensure you have Python 3.11.0rc2 or better installed.
-  * Install the required library: pip install pgzero
+  * Install the required library: pip install (2.22.2 version) & pgzero
   * Run the game with: pgzrun GAME.py